 Kyle Colston (B.S., Chemistry Butler University)

 Kyle is a PhD student whose work expands over a broad range of fields and methods.
 As a synthetic chemist, Kyle has worked to synthesize and characterize various metallodithiolene complexes involving Mo, Cu, Zn, Fe, and Co metal centers.
 Currently, he is working on the design and synthesis of the molybdopterin ligand (MPT) which could be utilized for the first ever total synthesis and isolation of molydenum cofactor (Moco).
 As a theoretical chemist, Kyle employs the use of programs such as Gaussian16 and ORCA to elucidate the electronic structure of the compounds he synthesizes.
-Additionally, Kyle servers as the NMR technician for IUPUI and enjoys mentoring his undergraduate students.
+Additionally, enjoys mentoring his undergraduate students.

-When he isn’t in the lab, Kyle enjoys going on walks with his dog Toblerone, slapping the bass guitar, and playing basketball.
+When he isn’t in the lab, Kyle enjoys going on walks with his dog Toblerone, throwing frisbees, and playing basketball.

 Mikayla Metzger (B.S., Biology Grace College; M.S., Biology IUPUI)